RichardCByrne/CI-MS3-Floral-Reef/README.md

 ### Database Testing

 -   No database errors occur when using the queries built into this project.
--   Data integrity is maintained while creating, updating or deleteing data in the database.
+-   Data integrity is maintained while creating, updating or deleting data in the database.

 ### Compaitibility Testing

--   This project functions as expected on Google Chrome, Internet Explorerm Microsoft Edge and Safari Browers.
+-   This project functions as expected on Google Chrome, Internet Explorer Microsoft Edge and Safari Browsers.
 The CSS property 'background-filter' for the 'Get Inspired' button only works on Google Chrome and Microsoft Edge, but not Firefox and Safari.

 ### Performance Testing